slidevjs/slidev/docs/guide/animations.md

 ### `v-clicks`

 `v-clicks` is only provided as a component.
 It's a shorthand to apply the `v-click` directive to all its child elements.
-This is useful when working with lists.
+It is especially useful when working with lists.

 ```md
 <v-clicks>